MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/security.md

 ## Understand how regulatory requirements affect your project

-Identify and adhere to regulatory requirements and norms applicable to your industry, such as GDPR, HIPAA, or CCPA.
+Identify and adhere to regulatory requirements and norms applicable to your industry, such as GDPR (General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act), or CCPA (California Consumer Privacy Act).
 Implement necessary controls to ensure compliance.
 Schedule regular compliance audits to verify adherence to regulatory standards and address any gaps.
-Assess if there are specific requirements for data location, such as data must be stored within a particular country or region.
+Assess if there are specific requirements for data location, such as a requirement for data to be stored in a particular country or region.
 Ensure that your data storage strategy meets these requirements.

-Ensuring that data is protected and managed in compliance with regulatory requirements.
-Protecting the data handled by the intelligent application workload is critical to maintaining trust and adhering to legal and regulatory standards.
+Ensure that data is protected and managed in compliance with regulatory requirements.
+Protecting the data handled by the intelligent application workload is critical to maintaining trust and adherence to legal and regulatory standards.

 Microsoft complies with data protection and privacy laws applicable to cloud services.
 Our compliance with world-class industry standards is verified.
-Environments can be created in specific regions, even if different from the region the tenant resides in.
+Environments can be created in specific regions, even if different from the region where the tenant resides.
 By default, conversation transcripts are only kept for 30 days in Dataverse.
-This can be updated on per-environment basis.
+You can adjust this retention period on a per-environment basis.

 Learn more: